 Two hours of group supervision twice a month (provided on-site)

 Expected 20 hours per week for combined administrative work, agency duties, co-therapy, and client contact hours

 Interns work for one full year beginning in July

-Cover letters and resumes from MFT, SW, PsyD, LPCC and MSW students are to be sent to Admin@kentecircle.com no later than January 25th 2020.
-We are now accepting new applications.
+Cover letters and resumes from MFT, SW, PsyD, LPCC and MSW students are to be sent to Admin@kentecircle.com no later than TBA at later date.
+INTERNS FOR 2020-2021 HAVE BEEN SELECTED

 All applicants go through a two part interview process that consists of an individual interview with several Kente Circle staff as well as a role-play created by previous years interns.

-Must be available for both interviews on February 6th and 7th, 2020
+Must be available for both interviews on TBA

-Final selections will be completed by early February.
+Final selections will be completed by early February each year.